mille-s/GEM24_D2T_StratifiedSampling/README.md

 # GEM24_D2T_utils.ipynb

-The notebook currently contains 2 parts.
+The notebook currently contains 10 parts.

-## 1. D2T data selection
+## 1. D2T data selection (stratified sampling)

 This is the code used to select the input/output pairs for the GEM 2024 shared task.
 It was adapted from the WebNLG'23 code.
 Thanks to Liam Cripwell, Rudali Huidrom and Michela Lorandi for making their versions of the code available.